Challenge Life's Definitions

 “Sound is the last step toward making music”

 It is a disservice to all other facets of this modern-day Renaissance woman to regard her solely as a musician.
-Research and application of music methodology are an inseparable part of Masin's undertakings.
+Research and application of music methodology are an inseparable part of Masin’s undertakings.
 Her doctoral thesis from Trinity College examines the similarities and differences within 20th-century violin pedagogy.
-In 2009, the award-winning Michaela's Music House, The Magic of the Violin was published by Müller & Schade.
-Authored by Masin, the book serves to instruct beginner violinists and will be translated into German in 2017, accompanied by the author’s personal exercises and compositions.
+In 2009, the award-winning Michaela’s Music House, The Magic of the Violin was published by Müller & Schade.
+Authored by Masin, the book serves to instruct beginner violinists and is available in English and German.
 “Music is alive, and so personal change and development within its corpus is inevitable.
 Once an artist knows the rules, they can gain true glee from breaking them and from that, gain a sense of individuality and a freedom of spirit.”
-Presently, Masin teaches violin and chamber-music masterclasses at institutes and festivals throughout Europe and North America and gives lecture recitals and talks concerning her areas of expertise.
+Presently, Masin teaches violin and chamber-music master classes at institutes and festivals throughout Europe and North America and gives lecture recitals and talks concerning her areas of expertise.
 She is Professor of Violin Studies at the Haute École de Musique de Genève, Switzerland, since September 2013.
-Masin says, “My students have begun to refer to my classes as 'The Laboratory'.
+Masin says, “My students have begun to refer to my classes as ‘The Laboratory’.
 We experiment and question the assumed truths we’ve been told.”

 “The space between notes creates the poetry within music”